Skip to main content

 Reconnection Logic

-If connection drops:
+If the connection drops:

-1. Get last sequence number from server
+1. Get the last sequence number from the server

 2. Resume from last_sequence_number + 1